sagarabilly/rasuka/README.md

 # Rasuka (Rust Kaiseki)
 Rasuka is a command-line application designed to help you analyze data by generating visualizations and performing descriptive statistics.
-It supports generating scatter plots, bar plots, and describing data.
+Since Rust is faster than python, it will be time efficient for quick analyze a data.
+It supports generating scatter plots, barplots, and describing data.

 This is the first Rust program I made, and it’s a project I created to learn and explore the Rust programming language.
 It is a work in progress, and I welcome contributions, feedback, or suggestions as I am still new in rust programming.